orphefs/notes/act_with_azure_for_local_workflows.md

 -P ubuntu-latest=node:12.20.1-buster-slim
 EOF
 ```
 This specifies which ubuntu image the Dockerfile should use.
+For more info on available docker images for `act` have a look [here](https://github.com/nektos/act/blob/master/IMAGES.md).

 ### Building time!